-28. In these matters, the principal issue is whether the approval of a proposed combination by the CCI must mandatorily precede the approval of the Resolution Plan, by the CoC, as stipulated under the proviso to Section 31 (4) of IBC.
+28. In these matters, the principal issue is whether the approval of a proposed combination by the CCI must mandatorily precede the approval of the Resolution Plan, by the CoC, as stipulated under

 1 GLAS Trust Company LLC v.
 BYJU Raveendran & Ors., 2024 SCC OnLine SC 3032.